chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 toc: true
 ---

 > _This provides user onboarding for Chainguard Enforce.
 In order to follow the onboarding, you will need access to Chainguard Enforce.
-You can request access through selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/get-demo?utm_source=docs)._
+You can request access through selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._

 Chainguard Enforce is a supply chain security solution for containerized workloads.
 Chainguard Enforce enables you to build, manage, ensure continuous compliance, and enforce policies that protect organizations from supply chain threats.
 Using open source projects and standards that are trusted by the community — like [Cosign](https://docs.sigstore.dev/cosign/overview) and [Fulcio](https://docs.sigstore.dev/fulcio/overview) from the [Sigstore](https://sigstore.dev) project — Chainguard Enforce offers a robust approach to securing your workloads.